IBM/cloud-functions-workshops/101-workshop-nodejs/ex1-creating-and-invoking-actions/create_invoke.md

   - By convention, the `main` function is called _(you can always alias "main" to any function in your `.js` file)_.
 - **No build step**: Runtimes for all supported languages are already deployed in IBM Cloud Function server clusters waiting for your function to be invoked.
 - The **NodeJS runtime was inferred** via the function's `.js` extension.
 ICF will always use the latest supported NodeJS runtime version unless you explicitly set another version with the `--kind` flag _(not discussed in this course)_.
-- Your action was installed into an IBM Cloud **Namespace**.
-This will allow you to apply **Identity and Access Management (IAM)** control to all actions in a namespace _(not discussed in this course)_.
+- Your Action was installed into an IBM Cloud **Namespace**.
+This will allow you to apply **Identity and Access Management (IAM)** control to all Actions in a namespace _(not discussed in this course)_.
-- **Note**: Each time the action `update` subcommand is used to update your function, ICF increments the internal version of your action.
+- **Note**: Each time the `action update` subcommand is used to update your function, ICF increments the internal version of your Action.
 {% endhint %}

 {% hint style="success" %}
 🎉 **Great work!** You have now learned how to create, deploy and invoke your own serverless functions on IBM Cloud Functions.
-What about passing data into actions?
+What about passing data into Actions?
 Let's find out more...
 {% endhint %}